chepeniv/hacksprint_fall2024_retrospective/essay.md

-availability, the technical challenges we ran into were quite typical -- typos, various idiosyncrasies of the technologies we used, as well as working around how they handled the various data by default. mostly however, `css` was a paint-point here and there, and finding out that we really did _need_ to use a server was initially disappointing. this led to quite the drastic restructuring and refactoring in order to implement properly.
+availability, the technical challenges we ran into were quite typical -- typos, various idiosyncrasies of the technologies we used, as well as working around how they handled the various data by default. mostly however, `css` was a pain-point here and there, and finding out that we really did _need_ to use a server was initially disappointing. this led to quite the drastic restructuring and refactoring in order to implement properly.